 Wound failure (partial or total disruption of any or all layers of the operative wound) may occur early (ie, wound dehiscence) or late (ie, incisional hernia).
 The following factors are associated with wound failure:

 Localized abdominal abscess may develop.

 Multiorgan failure and septic shock may develop.
 Septicemia is defined as proliferation of bacteria in the bloodstream resulting in systemic manifestations such as rigors, fever, hypothermia (in gram-negative septicemia with endotoxemia), leukocytosis or leukopenia (in profound septicemia), tachycardia, and circulatory collapse.
 Septic shock is associated with a combination of the following:

 Gram-negative infections are associated with a much worse prognosis than gram-positive infections, possibly because of associated endotoxemia.

-Gastrointestinal mucosal hemorrhage: This complication is usually associated with failure of multiple organ systems and is probably related to a defect in the protective gastric mucosa.
+Gastrointestinal mucosal hemorrhage is usually associated with failure of multiple organ systems and is probably related to a defect in the protective gastric mucosa.

 Mechanical obstruction of the intestine is most often caused by postoperative adhesions.